rangle/angular-ssr/README.md

 ## On-demand server-side rendering and caching

 I think this is likely to be the most common usage of `angular-ssr`:
-* You have an HTTP server application that you build as part of your application using webpack.
-Your HTTP server is written in TypeScript.
-(If your HTTP server is written in JavaScript, the library will still work in the same way, but you won't be able to copy-paste the code below.)
+- [x] You have an HTTP server application that you build as part of your application using webpack
-* When you build your application, you are outputting two targets: your actual Angular client application, and your HTTP server application.
-We are going to focus on the server application here because there will be zero changes to your application code.
+- [x] When you build your application, you are outputting two targets: your actual Angular client application, and your HTTP server application

+We are going to focus on the server application here because there will be zero changes to your client application code.

 Your actual HTTP server code will look something like the following: